 - After you’re accepted to and enrolled in the Pre-College Career Concentration, complete the form in the Student Portal to add the college credit option; a $650 fee* will be applied to your final tuition and fees.

-Credits earned range from 2 -3 credits and vary per concentration.
-Students who have received credit through an EXPLO program in the past are not eligible to receive credit from the same institution.
-For more information about the the number of credits you can earn from specific concentrations please contact our Admission Office.
+Credits earned range from two to three credits and vary per concentration.
+If you have received credit through an EXPLO program in the past, you’re not eligible to receive credit from the same institution.
+For more information about the number of credits you can earn from specific concentrations please contact our Admission Office.

-No. You must opt-in for college credit, which requires an additional fee and the completion of a research and writing project of six to eight pages, which will be done after the on-campus portion of the program has concluded (due by August 31, 2023).
+No. You must opt-in for college credit, which requires an additional fee and the completion of a research and writing project of six to eight pages, which will be done after the on-campus portion of the program has concluded.
 The research and writing assignment is an exploration of a challenge that practitioners in the field could encounter in the near future.
-The work builds on the on-campus experience, combined with individual purpose, research, and interest to develop and connect the ideas of the Concentration.
-Details about the research and writing assignment will be provided to students during the program.
+The work builds on the on-campus experience, combined with individual purpose, research, and interest to develop and connect the ideas of the concentration.
+Details about the research and writing assignment will be provided to you during the program.

 Absolutely.
 You’ll also get an official transcript for the credit to include with your college applications.

 Yes.
-That said, every college has its own requirements for transfer credit, and students will need to confirm with each institution as to how they would deal with this credit option.
+That said, every college has its own requirements for transfer credit, and you’ll need to confirm with each institution how they would deal with this credit option.